-1. The process of addiction, especially gender-specific issues related to addiction (including social, physiological, and psychological consequences of addiction, and factors related to the onset of addiction)

-- 2. Low self-esteem

-- 3. Race, ethnicity and cultural issues

-- 4. Gender discrimination and harassment

-- 5. Disability-related issues, where relevant

-6. Relationships with family and significant others

-7. Attachments to unhealthy interpersonal relationships

-8. Interpersonal violence, including incest, rape, battering, and other abuse

-9. Eating disorders

-10. Sexuality, including sexual functioning and sexual orientation

-11. Parenting

-12. Grief related to the loss of alcohol or other drugs, children, family members, or partners

-13. Work

-14. Appearance and overall health and hygiene

-15. Isolation related to a lack of support systems (which may or may not include family members and/or partners) and other resources

-16. Life plan development

-17. Child care and custody
+- 1. The process of addiction, especially gender-specific issues related to addiction (including social, physiological, and psychological consequences of addiction, and factors related to the onset of addiction) - 2.
+Low self-esteem - 3.
+Race, ethnicity and cultural issues - 4.
+Gender discrimination and harassment - 5.
+Disability-related issues, where relevant - 6.
+Relationships with family and significant others - 7.
+Attachments to unhealthy interpersonal relationships - 8.
+Interpersonal violence, including incest, rape, battering, and other abuse - 9.
+Eating disorders - 10.
+Sexuality, including sexual functioning and sexual orientation - 11.
+Parenting - 12.
+Grief related to the loss of alcohol or other drugs, children, family members, or partners - 13.
+Work - 14.
+Appearance and overall health and hygiene - 15.
+Isolation related to a lack of support systems (which may or may not include family members and/or partners) and other resources - 16.
+Life plan development - 17.
+Child care and custody

 The CSAT list above, like the holistic approach, takes into account physical, psychological emotional, spiritual, and sociopolitical issues.
-Notice also how similar this list is to the list of issues proposed at the National Institute of Corrections and the Ohio study (Bloom, 1997, p.
-6; Belknap et al. 1997, p.
+Notice also how similar this list is to the list of issues proposed by the National Institute of Corrections (Bloom, Owen &, Covington, 2003) and the Ohio study (Bloom, 1997, p.
+6; Belknap et al., 1997, p.
 24).
+CSAT also included this list in their publication on promising practices for women in the criminal justice system (CSAT, 1999).